n0shake/blog/content/blog/cracking-fb/index.md

 - “How many interviews were there?”
 - “How did you prepare?”

-I'm going to answer all the questions in one long post.
+I'm going to **attempt** answering all the questions in this post.

 > How did I end up getting an interview call from Facebook?

 Well, I’ve my 6-month co-op at Apple to thank for.
-When I was in my final semester (Spring 2017), I applied to all the Big Ns and ton of medium-sized and small startups.
+When I was in my final semester (Spring 2017), I applied to all BigTech companies and ton of medium-sized and small startups.
 Sure enough, I had a university recruiter at Facebook reach out to me.
 The initial recruiter screening mostly centered around my internship (ignoring my side-projects and other past experiences) helping me draw a strong conclusion on why I got selected.

 The interview process is divided into two stages i.e. phone screens and a final onsite round.
 Number of phone-screens can vary based on your performance.